"Write What You..."

 Beyond that, I take "write what you know" to mean: "Learn about those things on which you want to write."

-I love learning new things, love meeting new people, love asking questions -- and getting answers.
+I enjoy learning new things, love meeting new people, like asking (and re-asking) questions --- until I get answers that I understand.
 So my field of writing 'what I know' continues to expand.

 - 25 years experience writing poetry and song lyrics

 I'm a nonfiction writer.
 I write articles and blogposts, mostly.
-Additionally, my first nonfiction children's book is scheduled for publication in January 2012.
+Additionally, my first nonfiction book is scheduled for publication in January 2014.

 I can do it for you, too -- giving you more time to focus on the more immediately profitable aspects of your business.